What are Injectables?

 While each skin treatment is delivered via injection, each injectable option has slightly different uses.

 Botulinum Toxin is used to reduce and smooth out wrinkles on your face.
 Most commonly known as Botox, one of most commonly used injectables, this toxin and is used to relax the facial muscles and tissue that cause the wrinkles.

 Juvéderm and Restylane are just a few brand names of this service primarily used to treat smile lines.
 These injectables are also often used to plump up the lips or cheeks and reshape the volume of the face.

 Biostimulators work in the injection areas to stimulate collagen production and can be more effective treatments in the long term.
 Some of these injectable treatments can be especially effective in areas where there is a loss of facial volume like the areas around the cheekbones.

 During our initial consultation, if we determine that injectables are the sole procedure needed to reach your goals, the injection can typically be handled directly following the consultation if enough time is available.
 If the injectables are used in combination with other treatments, the injectables can be performed at the same time as those procedures to help share the recovery time.

 During the consultation, the correct type and amount of injectable will be determined.
-In most cases, anesthesia is not even required for the injections as they are performed with a small, thin needle.
+In most cases, anesthesia is not even required for injectables since the injections are performed with a small, thin needle.

 The main difference between non-surgical and surgical cosmetic solutions is the length of results.
-Where as most surgical procedures last a long time, injectables typically last between 3-6 months.
-The patient must setup recurring appointments to maintain the results.
+Where as most cosmetic surgical procedures last a long time, injectables typically last between 3-6 months.
+The patient must setup recurring appointments for injectable treatments to maintain the results.